The Tremolo: Reviews

 Playability: The reeds respond very well to light and hard play across the whole harmonica.
 No need to change breath pressure on some reeds with this harmonica.

-Downsides: The only downside reported about this harmonica is it is a dry tremolo.
-Also chords are reported as being a little rough to the ears, but not very bad.
+Downsides: The only downside reported about this harmonica is it is a relatively dry tremolo.
+Also chords are reported as being a bit rough to the ears.